kefaslungu/enhancedTouchGestures/readme.md

 ## Touch command passthrough

 An unassigned command is available to allow you to use touchscreen gestures as though NVDA is not running.
-In order to use this, you need to assign a command (via Input Gestures dialog) under Enhanced Touch Gestures category to let you do this for up to ten seconds.
+In order to use this, you need to assign a command (via Input Gestures dialog) under Enhanced Touch Gestures category to let you do this for up to ten seconds or toggle this manually.
 Then go to NVDA menu/Preferences/Touch Interaction, then configure pause NVDA's touch command value between 3 to 10 seconds (default is 5 seconds).

+## Version 17.07.1

+* Added an option in touch interaction dialog to manually toggle touch passthrough without use of a timer.
+* With manual passthrough mode off, if touch passthrough is turned on before the passthrough duration expires, touch interaction would be enabled.

 ## Version 17.07